Damgalnuna: Mythology

 Only a single myth in which Damgalnuna plays a central role is known.
 She appears in it under the name Damkianna, though it has been suggested that in this context it might refer to Zarpanit.
 The text is known from two copies, one Neo-Assyrian and another Neo-Babylonian or later.
 Two translations have been published so far, one by Takayoshi Oshima and another by Wilfred G. Lambert, who gave it the title Damkina's Bond.
 Based on the fact that Marduk is already presented as a king of the gods, but at the same time Nabu is his scribe rather than son, the latter author assumed that it was originally composed under the rule of either the Kassite or Isin II dynasty.
 The former concludes it cannot be earlier than the reign of Nebuchadnezzar I. Based on the available evidence for the association between Damgalnuna and Malgium, Lambert suggested it originated in this city.
 The myth focuses on a conflict between the pantheons of Babylon and Nippur, led respectively by Marduk and Enlil, though its details are uncertain.
 The forces of Nippur lose, and the conflict is eventually resolved through Damgalnuna's intervention, prompted by a message about the battle delivered to her by Neretagmil, the sukkal of the god Nāru.
 Lambert argued that to that end, she released an object referred to as a "bond" (il-let-sa) in his translation, the nature of which is left unstated but which according to hi was something possible to display, perhaps a clay tablet.
 Oshima instead refers to it as a "burden" and concludes that it might have been some sort of plague or natural disaster.
 The colophon of the Neo-Babylonian copy states that the contents of the tablet were a secret and revealing them to anyone from outside its intended audience of ancient scholars was considered a taboo of Marduk.

 Damgalnuna appears in Enūma Eliš as Marduk's mother.
 However, the text provides her with no genealogy, and no account of her birth is included.
 The form of her name used in this text is Damkina.

 According to Nathan Wasserman, one of the inscriptions of king Ipiq-Ishtar of Malgium might contain a reference to a flood myth involving Ea (Enki) and Damkina (Damgalnuna).
-It states that when an unspecified disaster was about to befall this city, Ea instructed his wife to save it by "insuring long dynastic kingship," which according to Raphael Kutscher should be understood as an euphemism for placing an usurper on the throne.
+It states that when an unspecified disaster was about to befall this city, Ea instructed his wife to save it by "insuring long dynastic kingship," which according to Raphael Kutscher should be understood as a euphemism for placing an usurper on the throne.

 A hymn dedicated to Damgalnuna, identified in a subscript as a šir-šag-ḫula ("song of a joyful heart"), is also known.
 It focuses on her spousal relation to Enki.